-It was somewhat ironic that Sheen was cast as the unsupportive father since 13 years earlier he had played the gay partner of a father (Hal Halbrook) coming out to his teenage son in the landmark 1972 TV movie That Certain Summer (pictured, left).
+It was somewhat ironic that Sheen was cast as the unsupportive father, since 13 years earlier he had played the gay partner of a father (played by Hal Halbrook) coming out to his teenage son in the landmark 1972 TV movie That Certain Summer (pictured, below).
 Meanwhile, Marlo Thomas' frantic pleading in hopes of keeping peace in the family brought back memories of her Ann Marie character from That Girl - but in a much more serious tone.

 At the time the movie aired I was 27, and by then everyone in my family was aware I was gay.
 Mom knew first, Dad last, and my older sister and brother in between.
 Mom was shaken, but adjusted, while it took Dad longer to come to terms, but he settled down as the years passed (after all, I still talked to him about sports!).
 The news was never a big deal for my sister and brother.
 (My sister-in-law, who was a nurse, warned me about the dangers of putting a shot glass in my rectum, as she'd seen a number of such cases in the ER.)
 I called Mom the day the movie was to air and she told me she had already planned to watch.
 (It got a solid 22 household rating/33 share.)